-This tapenade recipe is unbelievably tasty and so versatile that you can use it with a huge amount of different wild ingredients with great success.
-If you’re at the coast add in Marsh Samphire and Sea Purslane, if you’re heading for a swim in the sea add in some Sea Lettuce Seaweed, if you’re in the countryside blend in some nettles for a more herby flavour… The list goes on and on.
+This Wild Tapenade recipe is unbelievably tasty and versatile, you can create it using a variety of wild ingredients with great success.
+For example, if you’re at the coast add in Marsh Samphire and Sea Purslane or if you’re heading for a swim in the sea add in some Sea Lettuce Seaweed.

-However, the one I’ll describe below is by far my favourite.
+The one I’ll describe below is by far my favourite.

 Ingredients: